Old Photographs: Leicester Demolition 1

 Thurcaston Road bridge during demolition, looking north, Sept 1979.

 Looking south along the trackbed, just south of Thurcaston Road, showing the small bridge over Millbrook Walk.
-This is the site, now very overgrown and bridge long gone, of a planning application made in December 2007 for dwellings and a linear park.
+This is the site, now very overgrown and bridge long gone, of a rejected planning application made in December 2007 for dwellings and a linear park.

 The west side of the bridge over Beaumont Leys Lane immediately prior to demolition in Sept.
 1981.
 The embankment has been partially removed on both sides, ready for work to begin.